If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 Caffeine In Thai Iced Tea

-The biggest concern when drinking Thai iced tea when pregnant is the caffeine content.
+The biggest concern when drinking Thai iced tea when pregnant is the high caffeine content.
 It is important to note that there will be varying levels of caffeine in different brands of iced tea so you should check the ingredients label on your product of choice.

 On average, there are 12 to 18 milligrams of caffeine but some are significantly lower.